 Charleen is “The Mama” of Happy Buddha.

-She completed her 200hr Teacher Training Program with Kelly Kamm at Happy Buddha, completed her Rasa Restorative Teacher Training Program with Jamie Lyn Skolnik, and continues with her studies with amazing teachers like Dana Flynn, Mary Dana Abbott, Rodney Yee, Cyndi Lee, Joshua Greene and many others.
+She completed her 200hr Teacher Training Program with at Happy Buddha.
+In addition, she has completed Advanced Therapy, Pranayama, and Restorative Yoga with Rodney Yee in 2018.
+She has completed her Advanced Rasa Restorative Teacher Training Program with Jamie Lyn Skolnik, and continues with her studies with amazing teachers like Dana Flynn, Mary Dana Abbott, Cyndi Lee, Joshua Greene and many others.
+Charleen is also a Level Three Reiki Master and a certified Thai Bodywork practitioner.

 As the mother of three, and now the grandmother of one, she understands the constant fluctuations of modern life and incorporates a strong yoga practice in an effort to maintain, balance, strength, serenity, and humor.
-Expect a fun, energetic, and nurturing class.
+Students can expect a fun, energetic, and nurturing class.

-Charleen also has a strong energy connection with her students, that has allowed her to works with those unable to attend classes in the studio due to health issues.
-Her healing touch has helped dozens find the peace an ease through yoga, that otherwise would not have been able to do so.
+Charleen also has a strong energy connection with her students that has allowed her to work with those unable to attend classes in the studio due to health issues.
+Her healing touch has helped dozens find the peace and ease through yoga, that otherwise would not have been able to do so.

 Troy was first introduced to yoga in 1999.
 He was initially drawn to it as complimentary training for his martial arts training.
 Thinking that his boxing and Brazilian Jiu Jitsu would improve from the increased flexibility he started taking classes regularly.